isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

-We thought it would be interesting to compare gene expression signatures across TCGA and GTEx, to look at the correlation between each TCGA sample (~10K) and GTEx tissue samples.
-See below for visualizations.
+We thought it would be interesting to compare gene expression signatures across TCGA and GTEx, and look at the correlation between each TCGA sample (~10K) and GTEx tissue samples.
+See below for R code and visualizations.

-The query does the following:
+The bigquery below contains the following steps:

-- selects 5K most variable genes from each data source
+- select the 5K most variable genes from each data source
-- builds sub-tables of the expression data
+- build sub-tables of the expression data
-- ranks the expression data within each sample
+- rank the expression data within each sample
-- performs a correlation of the ranks (Spearman's)
+- perform a correlation of the ranks (this is Spearman's correlation)
-- returns 545,317 rows(!) where each row is a tissue from TCGA and a tissue from GTEx.
+- return 545,317 rows(!) where each row represents a tissue from TCGA and a tissue from GTEx.

 Amazingly, this query processes 12.7 GB, takes about 25 seconds, and only cost 6 cents!